The Power of One Purpose

 The Bachelor of Science (BSN) in Nursing has become the desired minimum academic credential for entry-level nursing, particularly at hospitals seeking Magnet status from the American Nurses’ Credentialing Center.

-Our program is the first BSN degree in Westmoreland County; it is accredited by the Commission on Collegiate Nursing Education (CCNE) through the University of Pittsburgh School of Nursing - consistently ranked among the top 10 nursing schools in the country by US News and World Report.
+Our program is the first BSN degree in Westmoreland County; it is accredited by the Commission on Collegiate Nursing Education (CCNE) through the University of Pittsburgh School of Nursing - ranked 7th in the nation by US News and World Report.

 The BSN educational program combines a strong theoretical base of biological and behavioral sciences with a foundation in the liberal arts as well approximately 900 clinical hours in a variety of local clinical settings.
 Through partnerships with healthcare providers such as Excela Health System and the University of Pittsburgh Medical Center, students will gain clinical experience in acute and long term care settings, schools, clinics, senior citizens' centers, pediatrics, and a variety of other community organizations and services.
 The diversity of high quality clinical settings helps prepare students to interact effectively with patients and other health care providers to provide a strong foundation for professional practice in today’s healthcare environment.